-By now, you’ve likely heard about CBD and the many ways people around the world have implemented this powerful plant extract into their daily lives.
-While CBD has been used for centuries, it’s only more recently that we’ve gained a better understanding of this highly beneficial cannabinoid.
+It’s likely that you’ve heard about CBD and some of the many ways people across the globe use it to support their wellness.
+Despite the fact that CBD has been used for centuries, we've only recently gained a better understanding of this highly beneficial cannabinoid.

 Top 5 Facts About CBD

 1. CBD is One of Over 100 Cannabinoids Found in Cannabis